-Information about Policy 2152 and Procedure 2152P will be published initially and as needed in the Student Rights and Responsibilities Handbook.
+Information about Board Policy 2152 and this procedure will be published initially and as needed in the Student Rights and Responsibilities Handbook.

-Any person having an inquiry concerning Everett Public Schools implementation of the state and federal statues and regulations should contact the district's Title IX/Civil Rights Compliance Officer or the district administrator in charge of student athletics.
+Any person having an inquiry concerning Everett Public Schools implementation of the state and federal statutes and regulations should contact the district's Title IX/Civil Rights Compliance Officer or the district administrator in charge of student athletics.

-Policy 3204 Prohibition of Harassment, Intimidation or Bullying
+Prohibition of Harassment, Intimidation or Bullying